MissVeronica/UM-Additional-email-Recipients/README.md

 ## Functions for all active UM Notification emails
 1. The code snippet will add setting fields for the admin user to add a comma separated email address list for email CC: and BCC: to be included with the UM Notification email.
 2. Set a replacement email address for the user's email address.
-3. A meta key field value to use for selecting one address from additional list of CC: email adresses.
+3. A meta key field value to use for selecting one address from additional list of CC: email adresses where field value and email adress are : separated and one pair per line.

 ## Mail tests
 1. Tested with standard WP Mail and SMTP via the "Post SMTP Mailer/Email Log" Plugin: